DimaMdv/DimaMdv/README.md

 <details>
   <summary>🔎 More about me</summary>

-- I live on planet Earth, Sol system in Orion Arm of the Milky Way galaxy. 🌍
+- I live on planet Earth, Sol system in Orion Arm of the Milky Way galaxy.

 - I'm an avid reader, and while I don't have a "favorite" book, you definetely need to read [*A Brief History of Time* by Stephen Hawking](https://www.goodreads.com/book/show/3869.A_Brief_History_of_Time?ref=nav_sb_ss_3_6).

-- I love sci-fi, futuristic technology, and all stuff thats science in general.

 - My first-ever programming language was C++, I didn't have good time with it, but I don't regret it.

-- If I encounter anything in my life that can be calculated, you bet I already have spreadsheets open.

 </details>